Valdes-Tresanco-MS/AMDock/README.md

 `~/.pymol/startup or /home/user_name/.pymol/startup` if not, please select the previous address<br>

 after this you must restart PyMol

+To open AMDock, type in the terminal:

+    AMDock

 To view the update history, please check Changes_History file